 Also see these answers to some recent questions on MIM upgrade and deployment from Mark Wahl, Microsoft’s IAM/IGA software architect and Principal Program Manager.

-Microsoft Identity Manager (MIM) – and its predecessors – has proved to be affordable, flexible and robust.
-As a result, it has been deployed successfully in many different environments.
+In the Microsoft world, MIM (or its predecessors) has been the mainstay of identity management for almost two decades.
+It has proved to be affordable, flexible and robust, and has been deployed successfully in all sorts of environments.
 Much of its functionality can be (and is being) smoothly migrated to the cloud (to Azure AD), but there are some functions which Azure AD does not cover, and which MIM covers very well.
-This should not be a surprise, because they are not alternatives – they are not trying to solve the exact same set of problems, but rather a somewhat overlapping set of problems.
+There are also customers that are not ready to migrate any functionality to Azure AD.

-MIM is now in extended support, and will be so until early 2026.
-So if you have an Azure AD Premium subscription you still get standard support with a few caveats.
-After that various paid for support options will be available – from Microsoft or partners like Oxford Computer Group (OCG) – and in any case your MIM solution will not suddenly stop working.
+MIM is now in extended support, and will be so until early 2029.
+If you have an Azure AD Premium subscription you still get standard support with a few caveats.
+After that various paid for support options will be available from Microsoft or partners like Oxford Computer Group (OCG).
+And in any case your MIM solution will not suddenly stop working.
 Meanwhile Microsoft continues to release functionality in its cloud offerings that can replace MIM functionality (though as yet that is not a total replacement).

-Microsoft is well aware of the varied identity and access management requirements that exist, and they are developing their Azure AD capabilities to cover these – so the answer to this question will need to be re-evaluated over time.
-As discussed above, organizations have until early 2026 to either:
+Microsoft is well aware of the varied identity and access management requirements that exist, and they are developing their Azure AD capabilities to cover these, so the answer to this question will need to be reevaluated over time.
+At the time of writing (as discussed above) there are more than 4 years available to either:

 - Replace MIM entirely with Microsoft cloud functionality (Azure AD)

-- Replace most of the MIM functionality with Microsoft cloud functionality, and select and implement a tool (presumably from a Microsoft-friendly vendor) to replace the remaining functionality
+- Replace most of the MIM functionality with Microsoft cloud functionality, and select and implement a product (presumably from a Microsoft-friendly vendor) to replace the remaining functionality

-- Stay with MIM because the level of support needed can be provided by, for example, OCG
+- Stay with MIM because the level of support needed can be provided by (for example) OCG, along, perhaps, with enhancements provided by additional products

 - Migrate to a different vendor altogether